hello123991/MetaInstance/README.md

 ```lua
 <Object>.Attribute("AttributeName")
 ```
-You can get all of your object's attributes by doing
+You can get all of your object's attributes by entering the following:
 ```lua
 <Object>.Attributes
 ```
 ##### Setting
-You can set an attribute of your object by doing
+You can set an attribute of your object by entering the following:
 ```lua
 <Object>.SetAttribute("AttributeName", "Value")
 ```
-You can set multiple attributes of your object at once by doing
+You can set multiple attributes of your object at once by entering the following:
 ```lua
 <Object>.SetAttributes{
 	"AttributeName1" = "Value1",